stuartellis/sve-personal-website/content/articles/python-semantic-release-gitlab.md

 Python Semantic Release must use a GitLab token to carry out operations on the project repositories.
 If you are using a free GitLab account, then you will need to set up a Personal Access Token that Python Semantic Release can use.

 Use a legacy personal access token.
-This must be attached to user account with the _Maintainer_ role for the project, and the API token itself must have these permissions:
+This must be attached to a user account with the _Maintainer_ role for the project, and the API token itself must have these permissions:

 - api
 - read_repository